helm/charts/stable/metallb/README.md

 Introduction
 ------------

-This chart bootstraps a [MetalLB](https://metallb.universe.tf) installation on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [MetalLB][metallb-home] installation on a [Kubernetes][k8s-home] cluster using the [Helm][helm-home] package manager.
 This chart provides an implementation for LoadBalancer Service objects.

 MetalLB is a cluster service, and as such can only be deployed as a cluster singleton.
 Running multiple installations of MetalLB in a